Usage & Examples

 • a window with docked panels

-• a pile of controls bound to a struct
+• a pile of controls bound to a settings struct

 • persistence for your layout